-A continuous increase in prices (inflation) has a worrying impact on economic well being, since it causes the cost of living to rise and the value of investments to fall.
+A continuous increase in prices (inflation) has a worrying impact on economic well-being, since it causes the cost of living to rise and the value of investments to fall.
 In order to manage the cost of living it is important to keep the rate of inflation to a minimum.
 The first step in the process of controlling inflation is to understand its determinants.
-This paper adds to the literature, and attempts to identify the factors that contribute to rising inflation rates in the Caribbean.
+This paper adds to the literature by identifying the factors that contribute to inflation in four of the larger Caribbean countries.

 The motivation for this paper is simple.
-First, a significant lag exists from the last time any research in this area was done for the Caribbean.
-The most recent paper on the determinants of inflation for Barbados is by Cumberbatch (1995), in which, data up to 1993 is used, while articles on the inflation process for other Caribbean countries are more outdated.
-Thus, there is now an additional fifteen years of data and experiences with regard to inflation in the region, which is sufficient reason to do a renewed investigation on the drivers of inflation in the various countries.
-Second, there have been significant advances in the econometric discipline, particularly as it relates to co-integration analysis and the disentanglement of the long run relationship from the short-run dynamics of the variables under investigation.
-In this regard, we utilise an unrestricted errorcorrection model (UECM) and Pesaran et al.'s (2000) bounds test for a cointegrating relationship to estimate economic relationships between inflation rate and potential determinants over the period 1970 to 2006.
+First, a significant lag exists from the last time any research in this area was conducted for the Caribbean.
+The most recent paper on the determinants of inflation for Barbados is by Cumberbatch (1995), in which data up to 1993 is used, while articles on the inflation process for other Caribbean countries are more dated.
+Thus, there is now an additional fifteen years of data and experiences with regard to the inflation process within the region, which is sufficient reason to carry out a renewed investigation on the drivers of inflation in the various countries.
+Second, there have been significant advances in the econometric discipline, particularly as it relates to cointegration analysis and the disentanglement of the long-run relationship from the short-run dynamics of the system under investigation.
+In this regard, we utilise an unrestricted error-correction model (UECM) and Pesaran et al. (2001) bounds test for a cointegrating relationship to estimate economic relationships between the inflation rate and its potential determinants over the period 1970 to 2006.
 This methodology has been proven to be quite robust in small samples in comparison to the VAR and VEC models, which may be sensitive to the choice of lag length1.
 Therefore, these results are likely to be more reliable than those from earlier studies.

 The remainder of this paper is divided as follows.
-The next section provides historical information on the inflationary process over the studied period.
-Section three provides both a theoretical and empirical review of literature.
+The next section provides an historical perspective on the inflationary process over the studied period.
+Section three presents both a theoretical and empirical review of literature.
 Section four gives the specification of the economic model, discusses the data and outlines the methodology.
 The fifth section reports findings from the estimated model and section six concludes the paper by summarising the results, providing linkages with previous studies and suggesting probable policy implications.